prowe12/PENGUIN/README.md

 # PENGUIN
 Polar ENgagement through GUided INquiry.
 Computational Guided Inquiry modules for polar research and data

+Please see: https://github.com/penguin-code/modules or https://serc.carleton.edu/penguin/index.html for the most up-to-date modules.

 These educational modules are Computational Guided Inquiry (CGI) modules.
 In computational guided inquiry, the instructor guides the students in learning through the use of a computational tool; here an Excel Workbook or a Jupyter Notebook.
 Folder within this directory contain a complete module.
 The modules are freely available to use under the following conditions:

 1) If you would like to use this module, please contact Penny Rowe (penny@nwra.com).
 We would like to keep track of how many instructors are using the module.
 We can also provide help if needed.